 “The Five” the untold story of the five women murdered by Jack the Ripper, in 1888, in Whitechapel, London, redresses a tragic wrong, including the savage murder of Irishwoman Mary Jane Kelly.

-The new bestseller book, by Hallie Rubenhold, examines the real lives of the five victims, including Mary Jane Kelly, who told people she was from Limerick.
+The bestselling book, released in 2019 by Hallie Rubenhold, examines the real lives of the five victims, including Mary Jane Kelly, who told people she was from Limerick.

 The women murdered by Jack the Ripper were daughters, mothers, sisters, lovers, and their lives have shamefully been ignored as they function as bit parts in the Ripper saga.
 This book puts that right.